Vyral/base-template/_posts/2018-08-07-put-your-deposit-down-now-for-las-vegas-raiders-season-tickets.md

 {% include youtube.html %}

-Today I am at the Las Vegas Raiders Preview Center, where you can celebrate the Raiders’ greatest moments in history and learn about the brand-new Las Vegas Stadium.
+Today's video is the first part of a two-part series.
+I am at the Las Vegas Raiders Preview Center, where you can celebrate the Raiders’ greatest moments in history and learn about the brand-new Las Vegas Stadium.
 Before that, though, I want to talk to you about season tickets.

 **You can reserve your tickets now for the Las Vegas Raiders for a deposit of only $100**.
 For the personal seat license (PSL) plus the season tickets, you could pay anywhere between $6,000 to $18,000.